Skip to main content

 Web3Auth's Wallet Management Infrastructure enhances security by distributing a user's wallet across various key shares, thereby avoiding direct exposure of seed phrases.
 These key shares form a 'web of trust' and enable wallet management akin to multi-factor account handling.
 Users employ OAuth logins, trusted devices, and other factors to manage their cryptographic key pairs.
 Importantly, the complete private keys are not stored anywhere within the Wallet Infrastructure system, including our databases or any participating nodes.

-To create a social login share, users interact with the Web3Auth Auth Network, where key generation operates via a 5/9 consensus system.
+To create a social login share, users interact with the Web3Auth Network, where key generation operates via a 5/9 consensus system.
 This setup guarantees that wallets remain non-custodial, ensuring that neither Web3Auth, Social Login Providers, nor any other party holding a key share can claim full ownership.

 managing wallets